Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Unlike renovating or extending, homeowners aren’t restricted to the limitations of the current home’s existing floor plans and design.
 From an open-plan layout to modern finishes, the possibilities are practically endless in KDRB.

-Moreover, you can opt for more energy-efficient systems in compliance with the Energy Star rating system.
+Moreover, you can opt for more energy-efficient systems that comply with the Energy Star rating system.
 Likewise, there’s complete control over the minute details like the colour scheme, fixtures, and fittings.

 Stay In Your Preferred Location